lgreenberg23/hang_man/README.md

 After each turn, the board is checked and the number of turns remaining (based on the limbs left to be drawn out) to see if the game is over, based on whether the user has won by completing the word correctly or if the user has lost (the man has been fully hanged).

 At end of game, the stats (the user's wins and losses) will be displayed, and the user will be asked if they want to play another game, exit , or switch users.
 If they switch users, a find_or_create_by_name method will be called to determine if the user already exists and has a history of wins and losses that will be added to, or if a new user should be created.

-How to run it on your computer: cd into the bin folder, and run "ruby run.rb"
-This includes all of the other files that each class depends on, as well as access to the modules that are inherited by the Game class.
-The game begins through the 'run.rb' file, and is mostly played out through the 'game.rb' file.